tskit-dev/msprime/docs/ancestry.md

 node_labels = {node.id: f"{node.individual}({node.id})" for node in ped_ts.nodes()}
 SVG(ped_ts.draw_svg(y_axis=True,  node_labels=node_labels, size=(600,200)))
 ```
-Here, we simulated a simple pedigree of two diploid individuals across three generations.
+Now we can see that the two genomes of individual 0 (nodes 0 and 1)

-In this figure, we can see that the ancestor of node 5 is node 6.
-We can also see that part of the genetic
+reach their common ancestor node 9 of individual 4.
+Because we
-material of node 0 was inherited from node 5 through node 3.
-Both observations would
+have set ``stop_at_local_mrca=False``, we can now also see how
-have had to be inferred otherwise.
+this ancestral material goes further back in the pedigree.

 #### Censoring pedigree information